atuttle/blog/blog/2021/no-longer-a-blog-now-a-digital-garden.md

 It's like going to the gym on a regular schedule, but instead of toning my muscles I'll be organizing my thoughts.

 In addition to the **personal growth** aspect and the **organizational** aspect, I also really like the idea of stepping away from "performative" blogging.
-Much of what I wrote on my blog from 2007 to 2011 accomplished what I wanted at the time &mdash; even though I didn't realize that's what I was doing.
+Much of what I wrote on my blog from 2007 to 2011 accomplished what I was hoping for at the time &mdash; even though I didn't realize that's what I was doing.
 It built a sort of personal brand, which served as a vehicle for career growth and community recognition.
 People started to know my name and that helped me get better jobs.
 As weird as it is to think this way, my career perspective now is closer to "late stage."
 I'm happy where I am and there's every reason to believe I could be here until I retire.
-Community awareness / personal brand could help me get selected to speak at conferences, and that's something I enjoy, but that's not a goal I'm actively pursuing right now.
+I wouldn't mind getting paid to make conference presentations, but that's not the target I'm aiming for.

+Like Joel, I also intend to curate my favorite entries onto the [root of my site][atc].
+Why should it be beholden to things I've written _lately_?
+The Greatest Hits are the Greatest Hits for a reason, right?

 I hope that this format shift helps me feel freer to experiment with writing topics.
 I want to go back and present a concise summary of my thoughts on [Clean Code][cc], and I want to take the time to read [TDD By Example][tdd] (and write about it).